esaruoho/paketti-manual/README.md

 Improvement: Edited the manual page somewhat and updated the Table of Content hierarchy to work again - which meant renaming some of the titles heavily.
 Also removed outdated information.

 ---
+### 2025-04-01 - esaruoho
+Improvement: Reverse Selected Sample or Slice or Selection in Sample or Slice now works.

 ---